nmsBuilder is a freely-available software application to process biomedical data and create subject-specific musculoskeletal models for OpenSim.

 nmsBuilder can import different kinds of biomedical data, interactively visualize them, fuse them in a coherent representation, manipulate landmarks, surfaces and volumes, define and calculate musculoskeletal parameters, and finally create and export musculoskeletal models for the OpenSim software.

-nmsBuilder is developed at the Medical Technology Laboratory of the Rizzoli Orthopaedic Institute (Bologna, Italy), it has been presented in a reference publication, and is being increasingly used for research.
+nmsBuilder is developed at the Bioengineering and Computing Laboratory (BIC) of the Rizzoli Orthopaedic Institute (Bologna, Italy), it has been presented in a reference publication, and is being increasingly used for research.

 nmsBuilder features data objects called Virtual Medical Entities (VME), Views (interactive visualization of VME) and Operations (create/modify VME), integrated in a Graphical User Interface (GUI), to allow users to process biomedical data and create subject-specific musculoskeletal models for OpenSim.